KEHANG/SCAN/README.md

 # SCAN
-Pytorch reproduction of the paper:
+This is a pytorch reproduction of the paper:
 [SCAN: Learning Hierarchical Compositional Visual Concepts, Higgins et al., ICLR 2018]

 This implementation is based on the [implementation][Github Repo] of β-VAE.